The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 How do I clean my Audicus hearing aid?

-Routine cleanings are essential to keeping your hearing aid working properly at all times, regardless of what company makes them.
+Routine hearing aid cleaning is essential to keeping your device working properly.
 The device’s domes and earwax guard should be replaced every three months to ensure a proper seal.

 Weekly or bi-weekly cleanings can be performed by gently wiping the hearing aid and dome with a soft, dry cloth to remove dirt and oil buildup, and by gently brushing any openings or crevices on the device.